 “A poem in itself may not change the world, but the insight, reflection, and conversation that a poem can bring about can directly impact the lives of people and places,” Alfaro says.

-Today, Alfaro works on the Advancement Team that supports efforts around major gifts at Northside Achievement Zone (NAZ) in North Minneapolis.
-NAZ, whose mission is to close the opportunity gap and end generational poverty in the area, recently launched a $35 million investment campaign to sustain and expand programming.
+Today, Alfaro is the Institutional Relations Coordinator at the Ordway Center for the Performing Arts in St. Paul.
+He previously worked on the Advancement Team that supports efforts around major gifts at Northside Achievement Zone (NAZ) in North Minneapolis.
+NAZ.
 Prior to NAZ, he worked in development at Hallie Q. Brown Community Center, a human services organization in the historic Rondo neighborhood.

 Alfaro’s knowledge of how cities grow and change has informed his art.
 “It helped me reconcile that place, whether a broad geography or an intimate setting, is always operating as a muse in some capacity.”